prezi/gradle-haxe-plugin/User Manual.md

 	/src/browser -- code when used from a web browser /src/as      -- ActionScript-specific stuff

-You can set up three builds for Node, web browser and AS as such:
+You can set up three builds for Node, web browser and AS as follows:

 	task compileBrowser(type: CompileHaxe) {
 		targetPlatform "js"